3 ‘immortal’ animals that have fascinated scientists for decades

 These are genes that can “jump” from one part of the genome to another, giving rise to mutations.

-When we are young, our body is able to control these genes, but as we age, we have a hard time keeping them under control.
+When we are young, our bodies are able to control these genes, but as we age, we have a hard time keeping them under control.

 Hydras, on the other hand, may be able to repress these genes forever.